itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Addressing the elements of a data object
 ==========================================

 Now, we know how to create a data object, so lets have a look how can one address the elements of a data object.
-Elements of a data object can be addressed in one of the following ways.
+Sometimes it is necessary to read or set single values in one matrix, sometimes one want to access all elements in the matrix or a certain subregion.
+Therefore, the addressing can be done in one of the following ways:

 method 1: direct access of one single value
 --------------------------------------------------